SendingA/Co-NavGPT2/README.md

 git status --short
 ```

-Use the branch selected by the clone command below.
+Use the repository checkout described below.
 A commit hash identifies
 only committed files; uncommitted changes and generated `outputs/` are not
 reproducible from Git.
 Commit or archive the final experiment state before publishing results.